Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 so that we can decode the encrypted documents.
 This project is NOT mandatory at all.
 It is 100% optional.
 Doing any part of this project will add a project grade of over 100% to your average.Doing any part of this project will add a project grade of over 100% to your average.
+Your score won’t get hurt if you don’t do it, but if your current average is greater than your score on this project, your average might go down.
+Have fun!